talnoznisky/grout-gatsby/README.md

 ## Why it's doing these things
 1. I saw "the great groutsby" graffitied among other grout puns in the grouting in the mens room of the music building at University of Washington.
-I made [thegreatgroutsby.com](https://thegreatgroutsby.com/) and decided to abstract the code base enough to accomodate the substituion of "grout" for "great" as well.
+I made [thegreatgroutsby.com](https://thegreatgroutsby.com/) and thought it'd be funny to extend the joke in this direction.

 2. To provide a quasi-ecommerce interface to meritorious literary products like FSG's overwrought sentences.

-3. To extend the discussion of literary structure and literary content by through newly interactive reading and publishing tools.
+3. To extend the discussion of literary structure and literary content by through new interactive reading and publishing tools.

 4. Other reasons I won't go into here.
 Please email me if you wanna chat about it.